The United States Army in Coleraine

 The loss of Lt Quaid was the second to affect this family in quick succession as his Step Brother Franklin, who was a Naval Aviator operating in the Pacific Ocean was lost during a flight from the converted Carrier U.S.S.
 Chenango. - His body has never been recovered.

-This photograph shows Lieutenant Jack Quaid training in Northern Ireland - I believe this may be the Sand dunes of the range at Articlave which is examined in detail below.
+This photograph shows Lieutenant Jack Quaid training in Northern Ireland - I believe this may be the Sand dunes of the range at Articlave which is examined in detail below in the County Londonderry Part 3 Section.

 The photographs here show the famous Church in the centre of Sainte-Mere Eglise as it looks now and with U.S. Soldiers fighting in June 1944.
 The suspended Paratrooper is a Memorial to the U.S. Airborne soldier who found himself suspended by his parachute from the Tower.